wiktorn/sparta/content/posts/thermo.md

 {{< figure src="../../Mrozek.jpg" title="Cartoon by Mrożek, published in Magazine 'Szpilki' in 1982." >}}

-As Radosław Piętka noticed, both authors were known for their anti-heroic attitude, expressed in their former works (“Diary from the Warsaw Uprising” of Białoszewski and short stories “The last Hussar” and “Moniza Clavier” of Mrożek).
+As Radosław Piętka noticed, both authors were known for their anti-heroic attitude, expressed in their former works (*Diary from the Warsaw Uprising* of Białoszewski and short stories *The last Hussar* and *Moniza Clavier* of Mrożek).
 These funny miniatures closely correspond with the discussion about the true formula of Polishness and the role of war heroism.
 At the same time, however, they may reveal some nostalgia of the intellectuals living in the Polish People’s Republic, often perceived as dull, backward, and isolated from the rest of the Western World.
 Many people suffered from the feeling of helplessness, deprivation of goods and life opportunities.
 Thus, in a way, the jokes may also express, paradoxically, an urgent need for some renewed version of the Spartan ideal.